DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 **2) Callbacks are processed by the Dashboard Configurator**

-Here the callbacks are processed by the DevExpress HTTP handler, and the [UseDashboardConfigurator](http://help.devexpress.com/#Dashboard/DevExpressDashboardWebASPxDashboard_UseDashboardConfiguratortopic) property is set to true.
+Here the callbacks are processed by the DevExpress HTTP handler, and the [UseDashboardConfigurator](http://help.devexpress.com/#Dashboard/DevExpressDashboardWebASPxDashboard_UseDashboardConfiguratortopic) property is set to `true`.

 This is the recommended mode as it is considerably faster and much more flexible.
 In this mode though, any access restriction rules defined using the default mechanisms have no effect.
 Instead, the access control should be performed by a custom dashboard storage class that implements the [IEditableDashboardStorage](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.IEditableDashboardStorage?tabs=tabid-csharp%2Ctabid-T392813_7_52373613) interface.